Parent/Teacher Conference Preparation

 October 10, 2008

 - If possible, include the child in the conference.
-If you need to critique him on behaviors, performance or study habits, he is right there ready to help make a plan to correct.
+If you need to critique him or her on behaviors, performance or study habits, he or she is right there ready to help make a plan to correct.
 If all you have is praise, it's great for the child to hear you sing!

 - Be prepared.
 Have some anecdotal notes, test results, work samples, and so forth to present and discuss in a concrete way, rather than vague references.